aberke/coloring-book/README.md

 ## Export to Print/Save

+In order to export the book to printable version, or save it as printable PDF:

 - Works best with Firefox browser
 - Select to show no headers and only center page number as footer
 - "Preview as PDF"

+## Prints

+Full printable designs available at

+- /prints/triangles.html
+- /prints/cn-1.html
+- /prints/cn-2-4.html
+- /prints/cn-5-7.html

 ## Development